Presbyterian Church in the Republic of Korea (PROK)

-A significant aspect of Korean culture is the extreme hospitality.
+Korea is currently walking through rapid transformation.
+Recent changes in South Korean leadership have opened the door to a possibility for resolving the conflict and ending the state of war on the peninsula.
+Throughout the undulating history of occupations by foreign powers, Koreans have maintained faithful resilience by focusing on what they do well, such as their high-culture of hospitality.
 Koreans deeply value going to great lengths to care for guests.
 A YAV year in Korea provides a humbling lesson in what it means to love your neighbor.
 Korea is also a land of plural religions where 24% identify as Buddhist, 31% identify as Christian (24%-Protestant 7%-Catholic), and 43% claim no affiliation.
-This rich context will allow YAVs to witness numerous ways in which the Korean church chooses to engage a pluralist society.
+This rich context will allow YAVs to witness numerous ways in which the Korean Church chooses to engage a pluralist society.

-Rapid economic development in Korea has created both striking wealth and immense poverty.
-Site placements help YAVs to consider the cost to human rights in relationship to recent global-economic practices while developing relationships with the minjung of Korea (downtrodden, marginalized, suffering, etc.).
-Minjung theologians remind us that God calls us to recognize how those less privileged than ourselves can be the face of Christ for us, a source of theology, and our salvation, rather than merely recipients of charity.
+Rapid economic development in Korea has also created both striking wealth and immense poverty.
+Site placements help YAVs to consider the cost to human rights in relationship to recent global-economic practices and helps volunteers develop relationships with the minjung of Korea (downtrodden, marginalized, suffering, etc.).
+Minjung theologians remind us that God calls us to recognize how those less privileged than ourselves can be the face of Christ for us, a source of theology, and our salvation, rather than merely recipients of the charity.
+This theology was developed in the struggle against military dictatorship in South Korea during the heart of the democratization movement over several decades.

 See beautiful snapshots of Korea from Dia Griffiths 2016-17’s YAV year!